Biola University

+Biola University (/baɪˈoʊlə/) is a private, nondenominational, evangelical Christian university in La Mirada, California.
+It was founded in 1908 as the Bible Institute of Los Angeles as a center for biblical and missionary training.
+Its campus in downtown Los Angeles features iconic "Jesus Saves" signs and a 3,500-seat auditorium.
+In 1949, it became Biola College and later adopted the name Biola University in 1981.
+The school relocated to La Mirada, California, in 1959 and has maintained a strong evangelical identity rooted in conservative theology, as reflected in its association with The Fundamentals: A Testimony to the Truth.

+Over the years, Biola expanded its academic offerings beyond biblical studies, adding multiple schools and graduate programs including the Talbot Theological Seminary, Rosemead Graduate School of Professional Psychology, School of Intercultural Studies, Crowell School of Business, and School of Education.
+Today, Biola offers 47 undergraduate majors, over 150 professional fields of study and degrees ranging from B.A. to Ph.D., all integrated with Christian doctrine.

+Biola is also known for its conferences, centers, and athletics.
+It hosts annual events such as the Missions Conference and the Torrey Memorial Bible Conference and it became a notable venue for early intelligent design conferences.
+The university supports several academic centers, including the Center for Christian Thought and the Center for Christianity, Culture and the Arts.
+Athletically, the Biola Eagles compete in NCAA Division II within the Pacific West Conference, fielding 18 varsity sports.
+Notable alumni include filmmaker Zach King, U.S. Senate Majority Leader John Thune, theologian Josh McDowell, and apologist Nabeel Qureshi.

 History

 Biola University was founded in 1908 as the Bible Institute of Los Angeles by Lyman Stewart, president of the Union Oil Company of California; Thomas C. Horton, a Presbyterian minister and author; and Augustus B. Prichard, also a Presbyterian minister.

 In 1912, the institute appointed R. A. Torrey as dean, and in 1913 began construction on a building at the corner of Sixth and Hope St. in downtown Los Angeles, which included a 3,500-seat auditorium, two large neon signs (added later) on top of the building proclaiming "Jesus Saves", and a carillon of 11 bells on which hymns were played three times each day.
 The early leaders wanted the institute to focus on training students in the Bible and missions rather than the broad approach to Christian education typical of Christian liberal arts colleges.
 The institute offered a diploma after completion of a two-year curriculum.
 This model was based largely on the Moody Bible Institute.
 Beginning in the 1920s, attempts were made to broaden the curriculum, but it was not until 1949 that the institution took the name "Biola College" and in 1981 was renamed "Biola University".
-Biola had re-located to La Mirada, California in 1959.
+Biola re-located to La Mirada, California, in 1959.

-In 1915, Torrey announced plans to organize an independent church that would meet in Biola's auditorium called the Church of the Open Door.
-This decision proved controversial with local Presbyterian and Baptist clergy.

-In 1917, the institute published a four-volume version of The Fundamentals: A Testimony To The Truth, a series of essays affirming conservative Protestant beliefs, edited by Torrey and others, with funds donated by Lyman Stewart and his brother Milton.